spiritphyz/Dark-Blue-Redux/README.md

 I made slight tweaks to the game code, which is stored at [Dark Blue Redux Core](https://github.com/spiritphyz/Dark-Blue-Redux-Core).

-Dark Blue Redux is a solo student project for the MVP (Minimal Viable Product) sprint at [Hack Reactor](http://www.hackreactor.com/).
+Dark Blue Redux is a demonstration of a MVP (Minimal Viable Product) whose main components were created over a period of 2 days.